d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 We have had enough Ls in 2023 as a community, and I thought to try and prevent another one.
 This is not a victory lap; value was lost over this, and no matter how we slice and dice it, some people will be dissatisfied.

 Doing all this was significant work, and even more lies ahead in figuring out how, where and how much to return to each "stake holder".

-## Discussion

-You can join the [#downward-facing-daos]() channel in the Coffeebean Discord to discuss.

-You can shout at me [on the app formerly known as Twitter](https://twitter.com/intent/tweet?text=I%20knew%20you%20were%20a%20scoundrel%20%40d13_co%20%23downwardFacingDAOs).